opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 Observability is a collection of plugins and applications that let you visualize data-driven events by using PPL/SQL/DQL to explore and query data stored in OpenSearch.
 With the schema in place, Observability tools can ingest, automatically extract, and aggregate data and create custom dashboards, making it easier to understand the system at a higher level.

-Simple Schema for Observability is inspired by [OpenTelemetry](https://opentelemetry.io/docs/) and Elastic Container Service ([ECS](https://github.com/elastic/ecs)) logs categorization and field sets and OpenTelemetry metadata.
+The Simple Schema for Observability is based on the way that the Amazon Elastic Container Service ([Amazon ECS](https://github.com/elastic/ecs)) organizes its logs, and the information provided by [OpenTelemetry](https://opentelemetry.io/docs/), including metadata.

 ## Connecting Simple Schema for Observability and Fluent Bit

 When raw logs are ingested by Fluent Bit, they are automatically converted into MessagePack, a binary representation of JSON.
-Fluent Bit’s automatic conversion makes parsing and modifying messages in-transit simpler.
+Fluent Bit’s automatic conversion makes parsing and modifying messages in transit simpler.

 In addition, Fluent Bit comes with out-of-the-box parsers for common applications such as NGINX, Apache Web Logs, Kubernetes, and more.
 These parsers give structure to a log file, though they do not have the depth that other log schemas and formats do.

-"Fluent Bit can do more advanced transformations with things called processors (or filters) and even with a programming language called Lua."
+Fluent Bit can do more advanced transformations with things called processors (or filters), and even with a programming language called Lua.

 [Lua filters](https://docs.fluentbit.io/manual/pipeline/filters/lua) give users extreme flexibility in how they transform their data, including modification, addition, enrichment via API, calculation, or even redaction.
 To connect Fluent Bit and the new Simple Schema for Observability, we opted for a Lua script that you can paste into your configuration file to run on top of NGINX-ingested logs.

-The following is an example fluent-bit.conf for VMs (VM is an industry-standard abbreviation for virtual machine) or standalone deployments:
+The following is an example `fluent-bit.conf` file for VMs (VM is an industry-standard abbreviation for virtual machine) or standalone deployments:

 ```bash
 [INPUT]